desmos-labs/desmos/docs/fullnode/setup/automatic.md

 In order to work, it needs the following parameters:

 1. The `moniker` of the validator you are creating.
-   This is just a string that will allow you to identify the validator you are running locally.
+   This is just a string that identifies the validator you are running locally.
 It can be anything you want.

 2. (Optional) A `seed` from which to generate the node's private key.